ricbencar/ricbencar/README.md

 ## Profile

-I am a civil engineer working in **port and coastal engineering, maritime hydraulics, wave mechanics, and technical computation**.
+I am a 55 years old, civil engineer working in **port and coastal engineering, maritime hydraulics, wave mechanics, and technical computation**.
 My GitHub profile is centered on **practical engineering tools** for metocean analysis, nonlinear wave calculation, hydraulic design, navigation studies, and technical workflow automation.

 The work published here covers a broad technical range, including **wave dispersion and nonlinear wave solvers**, **ERA5-based wave and wind data workflows**, **metocean statistics**, **storm peak and trend analysis**, **extreme value assessment**, **environmental contours**, and **joint probability modelling**.
 It also includes tools for **offshore-to-nearshore wave transposition**, **shallow-foreshore wave transformation**, and **wave overtopping prediction** for coastal and maritime applications.

-In addition, this profile includes computational tools for **hydraulic design of breakwaters, rock slopes, artificial armor units, and depth of closure**, as well as **navigation and under-keel-clearance studies** and **PIANC-based ship-dimension assessment**.
+It also includes computational tools for **hydraulic design of breakwaters and rock slopes for coastal protection**, as well as **navigation and under-keel-clearance studies** and **PIANC-based ship-dimension assessment**.
 Some repositories are focused on **wave loading and fluid-structure interaction**, while others support engineering workflows through **technical document conversion, translation, glossary generation, data export, and other productivity utilities** intended to make technical work more consistent, traceable, and efficient.

 All repositories are released under the **MIT License** and they are provided **as is**, without any warranty of accuracy, completeness, fitness for a particular purpose, or suitability for project-critical decisions.
 They should therefore be used **at the user’s own risk**, with appropriate engineering judgment, independent verification, and technical review before application in professional studies, design, or operational contexts.